tim885/robot_simluation/README.md

 # robot_simluation
-code for the simulation of fixed/mobile robots
+code for the simulation of fixed/mobile robots.